Daham-Mustaf/semantic-policy-generation/README.md

 Code repository for the paper:
 **"Intent-to-Policy: An Ontology-Grounded Agentic AI System for Reliable ODRL Generation and Validation"**

+> **Anonymized supplementary material for peer review.** Author names, affiliations, and contact details have been removed for double-blind submission.

 ## What This Repository Provides

 This repository implements a three-agent pipeline that converts natural language policy requirements into validated W3C ODRL 2.2 Turtle.

 Pipeline:
 ```text
 Natural language policy
   -> Reasoning Agent (conflict detection)